linqinluli/Multi-backend-DM/readme.md

 # xDM

-code：Experiment code, including the workload code and log process code.
+Our paper **Boosting Data Center Performance via Intelligently Managed Multi-backend Disaggregated Memory** has been accepted in SC'24.

+This paper proposes xDM, a multi-backend disaggregated memory system that can manage multiple far memory paths with high performance.

+## File description

+`code`: Source code

+        `code/drivers`: Source code of RDMA and DRAM backend drivers.

+        `code/eval`: Source code of different workloads.

+        `code/farmemserver`: Source code of RDMA server.

+        `code/kernel`: Source code of fastswap kernel.

+        `code/log_process`: Source code of log process.

+        `code/scripts`: Source code of scripts used in installation.

-document：Include documents about how to confige our system.
+`document`：Include documents about how to confige our system.

-scripts：backend switch scripts

-## 1. Multi-backend System configuration
+## 1. xDM path configuration

 ### a.
 Requirements